Minnu-03/tossybotty_bot/README.md

 # tossybotty_bot (A Savage Telegram Bot)

 A modular Telegram bot built with python-telegram-bot and Groq language models.
-It includes coin flips, dice rolls, predictions, challenges, and AI-driven responses, designed with scalability and customization in mind.
+It includes coin flips, dice rolls, predictions, challenges, mini-games, and AI-driven responses,.

 ---